ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/page_mechanics.md

 * `toc`: When set to false, the table of contents in the beginning of the page will not be generated.

-* `page_id`: Unique identifier of a page.
-It is usually a shortened version of the page name or title, with small letters and spaces, or an acronym, with capital and small letters.
-Used to list Related pages.
+* `page_id`: Unique identifier of a page used to list Related pages or to tag tools in the *tool_and_resource_list.yml* file.
+It is usually a shortened version of the page name or title, with small letters, or an acronym, with capital and small letters.
+Make sure it does not contain hyphens if you want to make use of the Tools and resources table. .

 * `datatable`: use this attribute to activate the pagination + sorting + searching in tables.